Skip to main content

 A June 1968 Contra Costa Times photo showing a cathedral ceiling and a man stoking a fire in Creeks Bend, Pleasanton.

-From a June 1968 Contra Costa Times photo—soaring cathedral ceilings were featured in Creeks Bend homes.
+June 1968 Contra Costa Times newspaper clipping—soaring cathedral ceilings were featured in Creeks Bend homes.

 Legacy of Creeks Bend